What is it?

 Class D amp is very power efficient, this means longer battery life, significantly longer.

-If you add additional capacitor on the power line you can get cleaner sound than stock.
-This will be described later.
+If you add additional capacitor on the power line you can get cleaner sound than stock (using line out connection).
+But with GBAmp 2s version you probably not need for additional capacitor, there are plenty fit on the pcb.

 How to mod your GBC

-You need basic soldering skills to solder 3 wires and a capacitor (not necessary).
+You need basic soldering skills to solder 7 wires.

 I will provide detailed step by step tutorial.